haowang666/POS603-Lab/Lab 1/readme.md

-#This file is for lab 1
+This folder is for lab 1